Evidence syntheses process

-In a feasibility study, we conduct limited searches of scientific publications to assess the number and nature of the studies that can answer the question.
-If several studies have been conducted in a similar way, then the question can be answered using a so-called systematic review, in which we report what the aggregate scientific literature says on the question.
-Some broader questions are more appropriately investigated using a systematic map.
-In a map, we do not aggregate the results but instead report what studies have been conducted and identify any knowledge gaps.
-Based on the feasibility study’s conclusions, our council for evidence-based environmental analysis decides whether to further investigate the question and, if so, in what form.
+In a feasibility study, we examine the state of knowledge and the background to the question in more detail and investigate whether the question can be answered in a systematic evidence synthesis.
+We conduct limited searches for scientific studies to assess the number and nature of the studies that can answer the question.
+If several studies have been conducted in a similar way, then the question can be answered using a so-called systematic review, in which we report what the scientific literature as a whole says on the issue.
+Some broader questions are more suitable to examine in a systematic map.
+In a map, we do not aggregate the results, instead we report which studies that have been conducted and identify knowledge gaps.
+Based on the feasibility study’s conclusions, the Council for Evidence-Based Environmental Analysis decides whether the question should be answered in a systematic evidence synthesis or not.

-We create an implementation plan for the systematic review or map together with researchers and stakeholders such as government agency representatives, county administrative boards and special interest groups.
-The plan describes the methods we will use and the limitations of scope.
-The plan also contains the criteria that must be met to determine whether a study is relevant for the question and can provide reliable results.
-External independent experts review the implementation plan.
+Together with expert researchers and stakeholders, we develop an implementation plan (also called a protocol) for the systematic evidence synthesis.
+The protocol describes the methods we will use and the limitations of the evidence synthesis.
+The plan also contains the criteria that must be met to determine whether a study is relevant to the question and can provide reliable results.
+Independent experts review the protocol.
 They verify whether all important aspects of the question have been considered and whether a systematic review or systematic map can be conducted correctly.

-The council for evidence-based environmental analysis determines the conclusions of the systematic review or map, which is then published on the Formas website.
+The Council for Evidence-Based Environmental Analysis determines the conclusions of the systematic evidence synthesis, which is then published on Formas website.